Desperate Housewife

 • Mind & Life

-Australian and Turkish researchers have identified a new indicator of harmonious relationships between partners.
-Factors such as trust, mood, closeness, and satisfaction have long been considered the keys to happy…
+Researchers in Australia and Turkey have found a new sign of relationship harmony.
+Factors such as trust, mood, closeness, and satisfaction have long been considered the keys to happy relationships.…

 • Mind & Life

-Spanish archaeologists have uncovered perfumes that solidified over two millennia during excavations of a mausoleum in Seville.
-The fragrant substance was contained within a carved crystal flask made of rock…
+Spanish archaeologists uncovered perfumes that had hardened over two millennia during excavations at a mausoleum in Seville.
+The fragrant substance was sealed inside a carved flask made from rock crystal…

 • Mind & Life